-A dog panic attack is a natural response to an overwhelming stimulus that causes dogs to experience extreme fear.
+A panic attack is a natural response to an overwhelming stimulus that causes many dogs to experience extreme fear.
 Symptoms include shaking, drooling, panting, and hiding.

-In this blog post, we’ll discuss what dog panic attacks are, how they can be treated, and ways you can help your furry friend if he or she is suffering from a dog panic attack.
+In this blog post, we’ll discuss what they are, how they can be treated, and ways you can help your furry friend if he or she regularly suffers from a panic disorder.

-Are you worried your dog is having panic attacks?
-It is completely natural to be worried when they show symptoms of dog anxiety.
+Are you worried that your dog has panic attacks?
+It is completely natural to be worried when they show signs of anxiety.

-Yes, dogs can have panic attacks.
-These dog anxiety symptoms are completely natural, but that doesn’t mean you shouldn’t help your dog get better.
+Yes, panic attacks in dogs are surprisingly common, however, that doesn’t mean you shouldn’t help your pup cope better.

-A dog panic attack is no different than a human having one; it is just more difficult to understand since humans cannot talk to dogs like they would with other people.
+A panic disorder in dogs is no different than the equivalent human version; it is just more difficult to understand since humans cannot talk to pets to find out the problem.

-What Are the Signs of a Dog Having a Panic Attack?
+What Are the Symptoms of a Panic Attack in Dogs?

-If your furry best friend is experiencing a dog panic attack, here are the signs to look for:
+If your furry best friend is prone to sudden panic attacks, here are some dog anxiety symptoms to look for:

 - Shaking or trembling